Kewydee/youtube-ai-slop-visual-blocker/README.md

 ## 🚫 The Problem

 Automated channel factories generate thousands of videos a day using identical stock AI voice and video avatars (such as the viral "Marcus" avatar wearing a white shirt).
-Because you are browsing logged out, the YouTube recommendation algorithm continuously pushes these high-volume video templates to your feed.
+If you are browsing logged out, the YouTube recommendation algorithm continuously pushes these high-volume video templates to your feed.
 Standard keyword or channel blocking fails because new bot channels are spun up daily.

 ## 🛠️ How It Works